ZephyrSnoww/vaskia-website/notes/Shards/Ostantia.md

 **Population:** Primarily [[Races/Humans|Humans]], [[Races/Elves|Elves]], and [[Races/Orcs|Orcs]].
 Other races can be found.

 ## Geography
 Ostantia is made up of thick forests in the north which level out into great plains in the south.
-Many miles off the coast is the [[Isle of Junor]].
+Many miles off the coast is the [[Other/Isle of Junor]].

 #shard #ostantia